 In 1999 Gutierrez was the keynote speaker at a banquet for the League of United Latin American Citizens, where he again emphasized the importance of population growth as a means of acquiring power.
 “We have this bright future because we have the critical mass,” he said.
 “We have the means now to take government and to lead.”

-Gutierrez then addressed the issue of population growth as a key to Mexican-American empowerment:
+Also in that 1999 interview, Gutierrez addressed the issue of population growth as a key to Mexican-American empowerment:

 “Our numbers now are such that we are critical mass throughout the nation.
 Depending on what state you’re in, we’re on the verge of already being a majority minority.
 In some places, a majority, and in years to come, probably about one quarter of the entire United States population.
 We will exercise our rights, which include political sovereignty.
 So Aztlán will become a reality.
 It is not our fault that whites don’t make babies, and blacks are not growing in sufficient numbers, and there’s no other groups with such a goal to put their homeland back together again.
 We do.
 Those numbers will make it possible.
 I believe that in the next few years, we will see an irredentists’ movement, beyond assimilation, beyond integration, beyond separatism, to putting Mexico back together as one.
 That’s irridentism.
 One Mexico, one nation….
 This whole region will become the new Meso-America once again.”

 From 1999-2000, Gutierrez was a member of the Ethics Commission for the City of Dallas.
 From 2000-01, he was state treasurer for the Mexican American Democrats.
 And from 2000-03 he served as Texas chair of the National Association of Hispanic and Latino Studies, where he conducted more than 200 videotaped oral-history interviews—now archived at the University of Texas at Austin—with Chicano movement activists.